 Design Considerations for the Perfect Science Laboratory

 When designing a Science laboratory, safety and practicality are of upmost importance.
-In this article we will cover the most important factors to consider when designing a lab and share a few top tips from our design experts.
+In this article we will cover the most important factors and design consideration to take into account when designing a lab and share a few top tips from our design experts.

 Although every lab is unique in design, there are 3 main areas needed in almost every educational science laboratory: a practical area, theory area and storage.
 We will go over in detail, factors to consider when refurbishing your science laboratory.